RetepV/AubergineFM/README.md

 # AubergineFM

 Pet project: a file manager for iOS.
+Used as case study and learning tool.